People of all ages can enjoy playing soccer in one form or another. But there’re optimal ages for learning soccer and being competitive.

 But 11 years old isn’t too late to start playing soccer competitively.
 Hard work and dedication will give you the best chance of catching up.

-Having a good attitude and being a fast learner is essential.
+Having a good attitude and being a fast learner are essential.

 Is 14 too old to start soccer?